keboola/connection-docs/tutorial/ad-hoc/index.md

 - executes the queries in Google BigQuery.
 - saves the results to Google Cloud Storage.
-- exports the results from Google Cloud Storage and stores them in specified tables in Keboola Connection Storage.
+- exports the results from Google Cloud Storage and stores them in specified tables in Keboola Storage.
 - removes the results from Google Cloud Storage.

 When a job is running, a small orange circle appears under *Last runs*, along with RunId and other info on the job.